python-control/python-control/doc/examples/template.rst

-:orphan: remove this line and the next bbefore use (supresses toctree warning)
+:orphan: remove this line and the next before use (supresses toctree warning)

 .. currentmodule:: control